unisse-courses/s14-mp12/README.md

 * Logged in user can rate a post.

 ## HOW TO RUN —
-In order to run the application, you will have to initialize modules that will make the application run.
+Since the application is already deployed to Heroku, you can access it by simply opening the link In order to run the application, you will have to initialize modules that will make the application run.
 You also have to connect to a database that will provide the information to be displayed in the application.